amalthundiyil/vigil/docs/metrics.md

 - contributor_count : Determine how many active commit authors, review participants, issue authors, and issue comments participants there are in the past 90 days.
 - maintainer_count : Determine the average number of maintainers per repository.
 - org_count : Determine the number of distinct organizations that contributors belong to.
-- Time to First Response

-- License Coverage
-- License Declared
-- Code of Conduct:
+- License, Code of Conduct
-- Inclusive Leadership

-- Test Coverage:
-- Bus Factor:
+- Bus Factor: Estimating the bus factor of GitHub projects, using information from commit history.
-- Committers:
-- Elephant Factor:

 ## Popularity Metrics